Andifeind/SuperCMD/README.md

 Register an option parameter.
 The `param` argument describes the parameter name, alias, value und value type.
 The syntax is `[alias] [name] [value]`.

-Alias is an one char long shortcut of the parameter and it is prefixed by on minus.
+Alias is an one char long shortcut of the parameter and it is prefixed by one minus char.
 Example: `-f`.
 Name is a parameter name.
 It is prefixed by two minus and its the only required part.
 A parameter can contain chars, numbers and a minus.
 Example: `--foo, --foo-bar`.
 The third part describes the parameter value and if it is a mandatory parameter or not.
 The default type is `bool`.
 The type must be enclosed by either angel bracets or square bracets.